ryanmitchener/web-build/README.md

 Web-build is a simple task runner/build system written in Go, built for web projects to allow for build targets and managing of specific assets.

+## Updates
+### 1.1
+- Added "shell" action to run command line commands inside of tasks (i.e. TypeScript, rollup, .etc)
+- Added more errors for configurations
+- Targets are no longer required to use web-build
+- Fixed `web-build init`

 ## Goals
-- Allow web projects to have build targets to allow rebranding and/or reselling
+- Allow web projects to have build targets to allow for different versions of an app or rebranding/reselling
 - Manage web assets with a few predefined tasks
   - Minification of JavaScript
   - Concatenation of assets (specifically JavaScript)
   - Generation of SASS
-  - Collation of any other type of file (images/fonts/.etc)
+  - Collation of any type of file (images/fonts/.etc)
+  - Run command line commands
 - Watch for file changes and re-run tasks automatically